 A Brief History of the Photographer

-Narrow Path Photography was born on a dreamy Oregon beach walk, round about 2005.
-My husband Walter and I shared hard-won life lessons and unrealized passions for the art of photography.
-We dreamt of turning it all into a business creating photographs that would help couples stay together when times got tough.
-So we bought our Canon 5Ds, our first Mac and Lightroom.
-We studied, were mentored, and honed our craft, while we brought two children into the world.
+Anyway, Narrow Path Photography was born on one of those movie-like days, on an Oregon beach walk, round about 2005.
+Walter and I shared hard-won life lessons and unrealized passions for the art of photography, and dreamt of turning it all into a business creating photographs that would help couples stay together when times got tough.
+We bought our Canon 5Ds, our first Mac and Lightroom.
+We practiced under skilled mentors, honed our craft, and brought two children into the world.

 My Focus as a Storyteller

-I shoot weddings and engagements with a journalist’s eye for detail (WWU journalism class of ’94).
+I photograph weddings and engagements with a journalist’s eye for detail (WWU journalism class of ’94 – which, I suppose, explains my blog, where you likely won’t find a list of my top ten wedding venues, but will get to know me).
 I look for the overarching storyline, and intimate moments that shore up the foundation cementing two lives together.
 Family storytelling gives me the opportunity to highlight the unique role of every family member, the special connections between them, and the subtle nuances of their lives together.
-My business website and headshot work is professionally and personally crafted to touch the hearts of the communities you’re reaching out to serve.
+I craft my business website photography and headshots to touch the hearts you’re reaching out to serve.

-My inspirations include the documentary photojournalism of Margaret Bourke-White and Donna Ferrato.
-I study the landscapes and natural portraits of Ansel Adams.
+As a photographer, I admire the documentary photojournalism of Margaret Bourke-White and Donna Ferrato.
+I study the natural portraits of Ansel Adams and Edward Sheriff Curtis.
 And I admire the artistic integrity of wedding photographer Joe Buissink.
-A childhood spent enjoying National Geographic’s “zip code” photography feature also shaped who I am as a photographer.
+A childhood spent enjoying National Geographic’s “zip code” photography feature, and watching sweeping musicals like “West Side Story” with my mom, also shaped who I am as a photographer.